 Internal linking can benefit your blog in many ways.

 A technical reason is that search engine crawlers use internal links to discover content.
 If your article does not link to one or more of your site’s articles, Google might not find it, and it may not appear on search results.
 However, the most important aspect of internal linking is providing value to the readers.

 By adding useful links you can suggest visitors relevant articles on your blog, making them stay longer on your site.

 Avoid overdoing interlinking and only place links where they naturally fit.
-It’s ok to have articles without links if they don’t belong there!
+It’s okay to have articles without links if they don’t belong there!

 7. Add External Links